rymane/katacoda-scenarios/CI/step7.md

       working-directory: ${{ env.working-directory }}
 ```

 **Note:** All GitHub job runs in isolation in separate virtual machines.
-It is, therefore, necessary to re-setup our tests' environment for the testing job.
+It is, therefore, necessary to re-set up our tests' environment for the testing job.
 One could use the same job for both testing and linting, but this implies that the second job won't run if the first job fails.
 Hence, separating them allows us to run both jobs either way.
-Also, each isolated job creates its own GitHub status checks flag.
+Also, each isolated job creates its GitHub status checks flag.
 Separating the jobs so on creates a more convenient output.